redsanket/spark/external/starling/guide/data/index.rst

 ----------------------------

 You can access the Hive ``starling`` database on Axonite Blue (axonite-gw.blue.ygrid.yahoo.com).
-For many of the source logs discussed in :ref:`What Data is Collected? <data_overview-what>`_, there is a corresponding Hive table in the ``starling`` database.

 How is the Data Warehouse Accessed?
 -----------------------------------

-The typical and suggested way to access Starling data is through Hive, but Pig can use the library ``org.apache.hcatalog.pig.HCatLoader();`` to access the tables through HCatalog.
-You can also use MapReduce again through HCatalog.
+Interactive access to Starling data is through Hive queries, but Pig can use the library ``org.apache.hcatalog.pig.HCatLoader();`` to access the tables through HCatalog.
+You can also use MapReduce through HCatalog.

 To learn how, see `Getting Started <../getting_started/>`_ and for examples in Hive and Pig, see `Query Bank <../query_bank>`_.